canjs/can-stache/docs/helpers/each.md

 expression that typically returns a list like data structure.

 If the value of the EXPRESSION is a [can-define/list/list] or [can-list], the resulting HTML is updated when the list changes.
 When a change in the list happens, only the minimum amount of DOM element changes occur.
-The list itself can also change, and a [can-util/js/diff/diff] will be performed, which also will perform a minimal set of updates.
+The list itself can also change, and a [can-diff/list/list diff] will be performed, which also will perform a minimal set of updates.
 The [can-stache/keys/special special %key key] is available within `FN`.

 If the value of the key is an object, `FN` will be